PCB Trace Corrosion: Why It Happens and How to Prevent It

 Copper and other base metals corrode rather easily, while noble metals and some alloys are highly resistant to corrosion.
 Some manufacturers can lay PCB traces using gold or gold-nickel alloy.
 Obviously, the cost of using a precious metal like gold increases the cost of your PCB, and many design rules that are used for copper traces will no longer apply.
 Gold is still useful as it is a good conductor and has been used in many low-current devices.

-Preventing corrosion can be as simple as placing a coating over exposed copper areas.
+Preventing corrosion can be as simple as placing a conformal coating over exposed copper areas.
 Epoxy coatings, aerosol spray coatings, and solder mask are all effective barriers to oxidation and corrosion.
-If any coating is used, it should be able to withstand any thermal demands in boards that run at high temperature.
+If any coating is used, it should be able to withstand any thermal demands in a circuit board that runs at a high temperature.
 Identifying where to apply coatings takes experience.
-Sometimes, you don’t know which components in a board are likely to corrode until they actually corrode.
+Sometimes, you don’t know which components in a circuit board are likely to corrode until they actually corrode.

-No matter how you decide to combat corrosion in your PCB, the built-in CAD/CAM tools in Altium Designer® give you the design power you need.
+No matter how you decide to combat corrosion during your PCB assembly, the built-in CAD/CAM tools in Altium Designer® give you the design power you need.
 You can download a free trial and find out if Altium Designer is right for you.
 Take time to learn more and talk to an Altium Designer expert today.